-On the other hand, sound treatment involves controlling reverberation within a room by strategically placing absorptive materials along surfaces like walls and ceiling.
-While this method won’t offer any privacy benefits (unlike sound masking), it will help improve acoustics making conversations more clear while also enhancing audio equipment performance when used in entertainment spaces like bars or home theaters.
+On the other hand, sound treatment involves controlling reverberation within a room by strategically placing absorptive materials along surfaces like walls and ceilings.
+While this method won’t offer any privacy benefits (unlike sound masking), it will help improve acoustics, making conversations more clear while also enhancing audio equipment performance when used in entertainment spaces like bars or home theaters.

-Both processes are equally effective at providing comfort but they should not be seen as interchangeable since each serves its own unique function depending on the specific requirement of users.
+Both processes are equally effective at providing comfort, but they should not be seen as interchangeable since each serves its own unique function depending on the specific requirements of users.
 In this blog post, we will explore the differences between sound masking and sound treatment and help you determine which solution is best for your needs.

 What is Sound Masking?

 Sound masking is a technique used to add background noise to a space in order to reduce the intelligibility of unwanted sounds.
 This can include external noise from traffic and other sources, as well as internal noise from conversations and other activities.
 By adding background noise, sound masking can make it more difficult for people to hear unwanted sounds, creating a more comfortable and productive environment.